Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 ####Definitions:
+###1. **Multi-tasking**
-###1. **Multi-tasking**: It is a concept of performing multiple tasks over a certain period of time by executing them concurrently.
+It is a concept of performing multiple tasks over a certain period of time by executing them concurrently.
 Example: MultiFinder: It is an extension software for the Apple Macintosh’s classic Mac OS.
 It allows multiple application to be simultaneously resident in memory.
 A single mouse click switches between applications, and information from one application can be copied to another.
+###2.	**Multi-programming**
-###2.	**Multi-programming**: It is a fundamental form of parallel processing in which several programs run at the same time on the single processor.
+It is a fundamental form of parallel processing in which several programs run at the same time on the single processor.

 Example:

+###3.	**Multi-processing**
-###3.	**Multi-processing**: It is the use of two or more centrdal processing 	units within a single computer system.
+It is the use of two or more centrdal processing units within a single computer system.

 Example:

+###4.	**Multi-threading**
-###4.	**Multi-threading**: It is ability of an Operating system to support multiple, concurrent paths of execution within a single process.
+It is ability of an Operating system to support multiple, concurrent paths of execution within a single process.

 Example:

 Answers to the questions:
+###1.	**Instruction trace**
-###1.	**Instruction trace**:  The trace instruction controls trace activities associated with the current procedure.
+The trace instruction controls trace activities associated with the current procedure.

 The trace instruction has the following syntax variations:
 a.	trace setting: This establishes setting as the current setting of the trace activities.
 b.	trace [VALUE] setting expression: This establishes the value of settingExpression as the current setting of trace activities.
 The value keyword can be omitted in settingExpression does not begin with a symbol or literal string—i.e. it could start with a parenthesis.